Episodes

 Wednesday Dec 04, 2024

 Because of medical advances, kidney failure is no longer a death sentence.
 Today, those with kidney failure have treatment options like dialysis and kidney transplantation.
 Unfortunately, many aren't aware that home hemodialysis or peritoneal dialysis treatments are available.
 What is peritoneal dialysis and who can benefit from it?
-Today, Britney Dickerson, dialysis patient, and Jenny Wilson, Davita's regional director of home dialysis in New York City, are here to break it down.
+Today, Brittney Dickerson, dialysis patient, and Jennie Wilson, Davita's regional director of home dialysis in New York City, are here to break it down.

 Jennie Wilson, MSN, RN has been working in Home Dialysis for over a decade and currently oversees several centers in the New York Metro Area that provide training and care to home dialysis patients.
 Her interest in population health and healthy equity has led to her passion for educating patients on their dialysis modality options.
 She has partnered with the National Kidney Foundation on various projects to share the clinical and lifestyle benefits of home dialysis.